evaera/RoVer/index.md

 Magic roles are special role names that can give specific users in your server special power.
 There are no commands needed to use these, all you need to do is create a role in your server matching these exact names and assign them to users.
 These roles are checked for by name exactly, so if you create these roles on your server, ensure that they are spelled and capitalized exactly the same as they appear below.

 - `RoVer Bypass` - RoVer will ignore users with a role called "RoVer Bypass", so you can give them custom names or give people a member role when they aren't actually verified or in a group.
+- `RoVer Nickname Bypass` - The same as RoVer Bypass, except it only bypasses nicknames.
+Roles will still be given.
 - `RoVer Admin` - RoVer will allow anyone with a role called "RoVer Admin" to run any of the server commands, even if they don't have Manage Server.
 - `RoVer Updater` - You can also give users a role called "RoVer Updater", which will let the holder of that role run !update on others, but no other admin commands.